openshift/cluster-bootstrap/README.md

 make conformance-multi
 ```

-## Roadmap

-- Document, test, and create best practice around disaster recovery
-- Work upstream to resolve the long-term self-hosted bootstrapping
-- Self-host other components like etcd and networking to prove the model
-- Get the concept of kubelet checkpointing upstreamed
-- Prove out the self-hosted model on all new releases of k8s and different platforms
-- Document best-practices for upgrades and upstream the idea of a upgradable daemonset

 ## Getting Involved

 Want to contribute to bootkube?
 Have Questions?
 We are looking for active participation from the community